Tellyang7/Text-Classification-re_implementation/README.md

-# Text-Classification-re_implementation
+# Text-Classification-re_implementation Based on word embeddings
-Based on word embeddings
+This is a simplified version based on the work of "Word-Embeddings-and-Document-Vectors" by ashokc: